 Pressure practice uses the same type of skills games described above.
 The game could involve holing 10 putts in a row from 5-feet, hitting 3 chips in a row inside 3-feet or hitting 3 drives in a row between two targets on your golf range.

-All that changes is the constraints of task and your intent.
+All that changes is the constraints of the task and your intent.

-In pressure practice you cannot leave until you have completed the task.
+In pressure practice, you cannot leave until you have completed the task.
 Every time you fail you start again… I will note it does help you have a pre-agreed cut-off.
-I normally use 20 to 40 minutes with the pros I work with.
+I normally use 20 to 30 minutes with the more elite players I work with.

 - Where do you miss? (short, long, left, right)